BinaryPatrick/binarypatrick.github.io/_posts/2021-03-04-Build-Versioning-Angular.md

 ---
 layout: post
-title: Adding build versions in Angular
+title: Adding Build Versions in Angular
 ---

 Do you ever find yourself wondering which version of your SPA is running when you pull up your site?
 This was a problem I wanted to answer in my Angular SPA.
 Utilizing the `npm version` command in my build pipeline, I was able to include my pipeline build number in my app.
 This significantly decreased troubleshooting time and version confusion.